 Frequently Asked Questions

 Only for popular streamers.

 There are literally millions of streamers on popular services such as YouTube, Facebook Live and Twitch.
 In order to stand out and start making money, you need to devote a lot of time into transforming this from a hobby to a career.
 Top YouTube and Twitch stars are making millions, but it’s a long way to the top.
-Having a good webcam for streaming is a baseline requirement, but you also need to regularly stream content that will be appealing to your subscribers.
+Having a proper camera for web streaming is a baseline requirement, but you also need to regularly stream content that will be appealing to your subscribers.
 That means playing the most popular games or providing up-to-date and popular original content on YouTube and Facebook Live.

 No, you don’t need a powerful computer for streaming.
 That being said, you can’t exactly stream on a toaster, and the better your hardware is the higher-quality stream you will be able to make.
 For example, Twitch recommends having at least an Intel Core i5-4670 processor (or its AMD equivalent) with 8 GB of RAM and a decent graphics card.
 Internet speed also plays a major role, and you should have at least 3 MB for both download and upload.
 A high quality streaming camera is also a must.

 With over 15 million daily active users, Twitch is the most popular streaming service around.
 YouTube Gaming is also huge, with over 200 million daily stream views.
 Microsoft’s Mixer platform is slowly gaining ground as well.